We are reviewing the feedback received and will publish more information in due course.

 Leicestershire County Council has a duty to improve the health of its residents.
 In Leicestershire, 1 in 4 adults (21-26%) do less than 30 minutes of physical activity per week (are inactive) and research shows that inactive individuals can make substantial improvements to their health by becoming active.
 Being active reduces the risk of and helps with the management of many common diseases, supports positive mental wellbeing and provides opportunities for social connections.

 The council is facing financial challenges and needs to make difficult decisions regarding the services provided.
-A saving of £250,000 from the current physical activity budget of £693,000 has been proposed as part of our budget plans, which were consulted on in December 2022.
+A saving of £250,000 from the current physical activity budget of £693,000 was proposed as part of our budget plans.

 From 20 September to 1 November 2023, we asked people to have their say on proposed changes to our physical activity programmes in Leicestershire.